sandy-onori/Project-Java-and-Web-Development-/README.md

 1. Download and install the MySQL installer 8.0.38 from the [official website](https://dev.mysql.com/downloads/installer/).
 2. Run the installer and follow the prompts clicking on "Next".
 Then on "Finish" when the following prompt appears.

-If you have trouble installing MySQL, a detailed step by step guide is available in Section 3.4 of this document.
+If you have trouble installing MySQL, a detailed step by step guide, with IMAGES, is available in the folder uploaded with this project.

 1. Open the MySQL Workbench 8.0 CE (if not open automatically) and create a new connection by clicking on the "plus button" next to "MySQL Connections".
 2. Give a name to the connection you leave everything else as it is.
 Then click on Ok.